John William Woolf

 John William Woolf (November 27, 1869 – February 22, 1950) was an American-born Canadian politician who served in the Legislative Assembly of the Northwest Territories and the Legislative Assembly of Alberta.
-Born in Utah to polygamous parents, he moved with them to Cardston, Alberta as a young man.
-There he became a prominent rancher, and was elected in the 1902 Northwest Territories election.
-When Alberta was created in 1905, he became a member of its first legislative assembly.
-He resigned that office in 1912 to return to the United States; his son believed that this was because he had taken a second wife and feared prosecution under Canadian polygamy laws.
-Back in Utah, he pursued a number of business ventures with his son.
-He died in 1950.
+Born in Utah to polygamous parents, as a young man he moved with them to Cardston in present-day Alberta.
+There he became a prominent rancher and was elected in the 1902 North-West Territories general election.
+After Alberta was created in 1905, he was elected in Alberta's first provincial election.
+He resigned that office in 1912 to return to the United States.
+His son said that this was because he had taken a second wife and feared prosecution under Canadian anti-polygamy laws.
+Back in Utah, he and his son pursued a number of business ventures.

 Early life

-Woolf was born November 27, 1869 in Hyde Park, Utah, the son of John Anthony Woolf II, a polygamous Mormon.
+Woolf was born November 27, 1869, in Hyde Park, Utah, the son of John Anthony Woolf II, a polygamous Mormon.
 While he was a young man, his family fled to Canada to avoid anti-polygamy laws and settled near Cardston, Alberta.
 In June 1888, he married Lucinda Marie Layne, with whom he had one child, William Layne Woolf, in 1890.
 Lucinda died in 1913.
 In Canada, Woolf established a 900 acre ranch, where he remained until he left the country.
 From this ranch, he supplied the British with horses during the Second Boer War.

 Woolf's home, a rock house rated by his son as one of the two finest in Cardston that replaced a one-room log cabin in 1902, was an active social centre.
 Among those who spent time there was Quina Austin.
 Woolf's son believed that his father and Austin were polygamously married around 1902 by John W. Taylor.